leksa/multigit/README.md

 `git pull origin master`

 Congrats!
 You have connected to the new repo and success to pull the README file (or a LICENSE file).

+> **TIPS** : You can setting your `git config --global --edit` to match your name and email address to bypass the warning for git global configuration